watir/watirbook/installation/windows.md

     > browser.get "http://watir.com"
     => nil

-I got Windows Firewall popup again letting me know that it has blocked chromedriver.
+I got Windows Firewall popup again letting me know that it has blocked ChromeDriver.
 Just close it for now, I have no idea what to do with it.